-Picking up where we left off in Part 1, we continue this article by physical therapist Chris Nentarz on “Iliotibial Band Syndrome” (ITBS) and ways you can prevent this common running injury.
+Physical therapist Chris Nentarz talks on “Iliotibial Band Syndrome” (ITBS) and the ways you can prevent this common running injury.

 Having a balance between work and rest will breed success.
 Recovery, or regeneration, should be an active process.
 It should be a lifestyle philosophy, incorporated into all areas of our lives.